DinoChiesa/Gemini-Function-Calling/README.md

 of functions that are available in the app.
 This is what Gemini calls ["Function calling"](https://cloud.google.com/vertex-ai/generative-ai/docs/multimodal/function-calling);
-basically the Model can tell the app (agent) to invoke functions to gather more information that will be helpful in generating a responnse to the user prompt.
+basically the Model can tell the app (agent) to invoke functions to gather more information that will be helpful in generating a response to the user prompt.
+When the app invokes tools, it  might do so via MCP.

 ## Framing

-I built this some time ago as a way to explore this capability in Gemini models, and I shared it with the intention to educate and illustrate.
+I built this some time ago as a way to explore the function calling capability in Gemini models, and I shared it here with the intention to educate and illustrate.

-Since I originally shared this, there has been plenty of activity in this space.
+Since then, there has been plenty of activity in this space.
 Two big items: Anthropic published the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) specification; Google published the [Agent Development Kit](https://google.github.io/adk-docs/).